World traveler Clown Tom Bolton

 The other main plaza in the city center is the Holzmarkt or wood market with the Stiftskirche church to the right.
 The stairs by the church are a nice place to sit and watch people go by but there has never been the right atmosphere to do shows here.
 There is just one small cafe off to the side unlike the 3 or 4 big ones on the Market Place.

 Most of the old town has impressive historical houses; typically adorned with flower pots on the window sills in summer.
 The last photo in this series is not actually in Tübingen city but a few kilometers away is Bebenhausen with its historical monastery.

 Other cities near Stuttgart

 There are many small to medium sized towns in Germany that managed to escape major damage during the wars.
-This is a picture of Besigheim about 40 Km north of Stuttgart with its typical old “Fachwerk” houses.
+These are 2 pictures of Besigheim about 40 Km north of Stuttgart with its typical old “Fachwerk” houses.

 Another very nice town close to Besigheim is Bietigheim-Bissingen which has been the backdrop to some very good shows over the years.
 I established a friendly relationship to the head of the city Culture Office there and they hired me fairly regularly, especially for the annual XXL Festival as seen on this photo.